'Breathing is the foundation of movement, health and well-being' - BradCliff Breathing.

 BradCliff Beach Pose

-BradCliff Beach Pose (pictured above) facilitates diaphragmatic breathing.
-Diaphragmatic breathing through our nose is known to restore a state of whole body calm.
+BradCliff Beach Pose (pictured above) facilitates relaxed abdominal breathing.
+Abdominal breathing through our nose is known to restore a state of whole body calm.
 To do BradCliff Beach Pose, start by lying down with a pillow behind your head and a pillow behind your knees.
 Flop your legs outward and place your hands behind your head.
 Quietly inhale through your nose noticing your abdomen rise.
-This inhale requires muscular effort from your thoracic diaphragm.
+This inhale requires gentle muscular effort from your thoracic diaphragm.
 Exhale through your nose noticing you abdomen fall, allow this to happen with no resistance or effort.
 Aim for the exhale to be longer than the inhale, up to twice as long.
 A wheat-bag on your abdomen can provide feedback.
 Try diaphragmatic breathing for 5 to 20minutes today and see how you feel!

 Written by Ilana Hadfield